retooth2/xenharmlib/doc/prim_seq.rst

 Subsequence Containment
 --------------------------------------

-If you have two sequences you can test whether one sequence is a subsequence of the other with the :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.is_subseq` method:
+If you have two sequences, you can test whether one sequence is a subsequence of the other with the :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.is_subseq` method: